geneva-ng/Case-Study/README.md

 ![overview](/screenshots/5.png)
 ![overview](/screenshots/7.png)
 ![overview](/screenshots/8.png)
-For the complete slide deck, check out `slides`.
+For the complete slide deck, check out `LLM Slides`.

 ## FRONTEND SETUP
 Load the “build” directory as a [chrome extension](https://bashvlas.com/blog/install-chrome-extension-in-developer-mode) to view the chat interface right from your Chrome browser’s side panel.